-In Sections 7.3 and 7.4, the advective diffusion equation for air bubbles is developed and solved in terms of the void fraction.
+In Sections 3 and 4, the advective diffusion equation for air bubbles is developed and solved in terms of the void fraction.
 The void fraction is a gross parameter that does not describe the air-water structures, the bubbly flow turbulence nor the interactions between entrained bubbles and turbulent shear.
-Herein recent experimental developments are discussed in terms of the longitudinal flow structure and the air-water time and length scales following Chanson and Carosi (2007).
+Herein recent experimental developments are discussed in terms of the streamwise flow structure and the air-water time and length scales.